Magyartanulas/magyartanulas.github.io/infinitive_negation.md

 **Case 2: Irregular verb**

-The verb that you are using could in fact be an irregular verb, in which case it will have different conjugations and possibly a different infinitive mood).
+The verb that you are using could in fact be an irregular verb, in which case it will have different conjugations and possibly a different infinitive).
 Here is a list of all the irregular verbs, bolds and italics are there to help indicate pattern.

 | Irregular verb                           | Infinitve     |